 24/7 Emergency Services Available

-Common Causes of Fire and How to Prevent Them
+Common Causes of Fire & How to Prevent Them

-Fires can be devastating, causing significant damage to property and human life.
-They can appear instantly and can be a major source of anguish for property owners.
+Fires can be devastating, leading to significant damage to property and loss of life.
+They ignite instantly, bringing anguish to property owners.

-The National Fire Protection Association (NFPA) reports that in 2022, U.S. fire departments responded to an estimated 1.5 million fires.
-These incidents resulted in 3,790 civilian fatalities and 13,250 injuries.
-On average, a fire department responded to a fire somewhere in the US every 21 seconds in 2022.
+The National Fire Protection Association (NFPA) reports that U.S. fire departments responded to an estimated 1.5 million fires in 2022.
+These incidents caused 3,790 civilian fatalities and 13,250 injuries.
+On average, a fire department responded to a fire every 21 seconds.

 The good news is that most fires can be prevented through awareness and practicing proper fire safety.
 Therefore, it’s essential to know the most common causes to prevent them from happening.